juliogomez/docker_cheatsheet/README.md

 The network you created is shared and load-balanced by default, all swarm nodes participate in an ingress routing mesh, and reserve the same service port in all nodes.

-Change the number of replicas in the docker-compose.yml file and re-deploy:
+Change the number of replicas in the docker-compose.yml file for your service and re-deploy:

     docker stack deploy -c docker-compose.yml getstartedlab

-Take the app down:
+Take the stack down:

     docker stack rm getstartedlab_web

+### 7.2 Multi-service stack

+Let's add a second service to your previous docker-compose.yml file, so that we create a new stack with two services.
+The file will request to deploy 5 copies of 'containerip' and 1 copy of 'visualizer'.
+Apart from the previous parameters it will also map Docker's socket to have access to the list of running containers, and a placement constraint to deploy it only in the manager node:

+    version: "3"
+    services:
+      [...]
+      visualizer:
+        image: dockersamples/visualizer:stable
+        ports:
+          - "8080:8080"
+        volumes:
+          - "/var/run/docker.sock:/var/run/docker.sock"
+        deploy:
+          placement:
+            constraints: [node.role == manager]
+        networks:
+          - webnet
+    networks:
+      webnet:

+Update the stack in your swarm:

+    docker stack deploy -c docker-compose.yml getstartedlab

+Verify both services are now running in your stack:

+    docker service ls

+Point your browser to the IP of any of your VMs (VMx_IP:8080) and see how your containers have been distributed between both VMs:

+You may check the allocation is correct by running:

+    docker stack ps getstartedlab

+When you are finished you may remove the stack:

+     docker stack rm getstartedlab_web

-Remove the swarm:
+Now you can remove the swarm:

     docker-machine ssh myvm2 "docker swarm leave"
     docker-machine ssh myvm1 "docker swarm leave --force"